 Intermittent cathing generally should not be a painful process.
 If you experience pain while inserting a female catheter, you may be using too large of a french size.
 Sizing down may help relieve discomfort.
 If your catheter does not glide in easily, try applying lubricant or opt for a pre-lubricated catheter.
 This will help reduce friction during insertion and removal.

-Female intermittent catheters are used to treat urinary retention in women.
+Female intermittent catheters are used to treat urinary retention and urinary incontinence in women.
 They are available in several varieties, including hydrophilic, compact, closed system, and more.
 You also have the option of using a basic uncoated catheter.
 Each one of these products has its own benefits.
 In most cases, it is safe and effective for a woman to use any type of female catheter.
-If you are unsure of which type of female catheter to use, talk with your doctor and they can help point you in the right direction.
+If you are unsure of which type of female catheter to use, talk with your healthcare professional and they can help point you in the right direction.

 A hydrophilic catheter comes pre-packaged with a lubricant coating already on the catheter.
 A sterile water solution is also included that reacts with the coating to make the catheter surface slick.
 This increases comfort while inserting and removing the catheter.
 You won't have to apply as much force during insertion, which lowers the risk of causing urethral trauma.
 The sterile water is either in the form of a sachet that you break or already distributed throughout the packaging.
 A hydrophilic catheter allows you to cath on the go without having to pack separate supplies.